 Another approach is to try and exploit the structure that the input graphs may have.
-Indeed, in all the aforementioned applications, inputs are not uniformly sampled over all $n$-vertex graphs: They instead bare some structural properties, and in some cases, might avoid some specific patterns.
+Indeed, in all the aforementioned applications, inputs are not uniformly sampled over all $n$-vertex graphs: They instead bear some structural properties, and in some cases, might avoid some specific patterns.
 Graph theory\footnote{We refer the reader to~\cref{sec:prelim} for the relevant background in graph theory.} offers two main notions of \emph{patterns} or containment: the natural and straightforward \emph{subgraphs} (obtained by removing vertices and edges), and the deeper \emph{minors} (further allowing to contract edges).
 Both notions come with an induced variant, when edge removals are disallowed, bringing the number of containment types to four.
 It is then sensible to determine the patterns $H$ whose absence makes \smis (more) tractable.
 It turns out that this question is completely settled for subgraphs and minors.

 For the subgraph containment, the argument is the following.
-By the grid minor theorem~\cite{Robertson86}, the class of graphs excluding $H$ as a subgraph has bounded treewidth if (and only if) all the connected components of $H$ are paths and subdivided \emph{claws} (i.e., stars with three leaves); thus \smis can be solved in polynomial-time in this class, for instance by Courcelle's theorem~\cite{Courcelle90}.
-If instead $H$ has a~connected component which is not a~path nor a~subdivided claw, \smis remains NP-complete since such a~class either contains all subcubic graphs or the $2|V(H)|$-subdivision of every graph, two families of graphs on which \smis is known to be NP-complete~\cite{Poljak74,Alekseev82,AlKa00}.
+By the grid minor theorem~\cite{Robertson86}, the class of graphs excluding $H$ as a subgraph has bounded treewidth if (and only if) all the connected components of $H$ are paths and subdivided \emph{claws} (i.e., stars with three leaves); thus \smis can be solved in polynomial time in this class, for instance by Courcelle's theorem~\cite{Courcelle90}.
+If instead $H$ has a~connected component that is neither a~path nor a~subdivided claw, \smis remains NP-complete since such a~class either contains all subcubic graphs or the $2|V(H)|$-subdivision of every graph, two families of graphs on which \smis is known to be NP-complete~\cite{Alekseev82,AlKa00,Poljak74}.

-For minors, the dichotomy relies on the planarity of $H$.
+For minors, the dichotomy hinges on whether $H$ is planar.
 Indeed, if $H$ is planar, then the class of graphs excluding $H$ as a minor has bounded treewidth (again, mainly by the grid minor theorem), and \smis can be solved efficiently.
 If $H$ is non-planar, then the $H$-minor-free graphs include all planar graphs for which \smis is known to be NP-complete~\cite{Garey76}.